 Extra points if the spoonerism still makes sense, just not the sense you would want to make.
 Spoonerisms can also be used by cunning writers as a form of Petting Rap Cast the Gaydar, especially when it comes to Mountry Catters.
 A common involuntary consequence of misspoken Twunge Tisters.
 Can also be the result of a Non Sequitur, *Thud*

 Characters who speak entirely in these are likely to become Terbal Vicked.
 See also Malaproper.
 When you do this on a larger scale with whole words within a sentence, it often results in a Russian Reversal.
 Cockney Rhyming Slang is a similar technique.

-Has nothing to do with Spoony Bards.
-Or the other spoony Spoony, or Funny Spoon.
+Has nothing to do with Funny Spoon.

-An old advert for Trebor Extra Strong Mints ran with this.
+- An old advert for Trebor Extra Strong Mints ran with this.
 Apparently they make your dung tizzy.

-Lirty Dies from Capitol Steps has this as the point of the character.
+- "Lirty Dies" from Capitol Steps has this as the point of the character.
 He simply delivers a long monologue with at least one spoonerism per sentence.
-In addition, proper nouns that were spoonerized (i.e. all of them) retain their new name throughout the sketch (For example, after refering to that Madman Saddam as that Sadman Maddam, he called him Maddam the whole routine).
+In addition, proper nouns that were spoonerized (i.e. all of them) retain their new name throughout the sketch (For example, after referring to that Madman Saddam as that Sadman Maddam, he called him Maddam the whole routine).
 Made even more impressive by how most of the spoonerism make more sense than just being silly.
-He also engages in liberals amounts of Getting Crap Past the Radar by simply spoonerizing the dirty word.
+He also sneaks in a fair amount of profanity by simply spoonerizing the dirty word.
 Or alternatively, he uses the technique to add a dirty word—for example, observing that if you're in the back seat of a police car, "there are no dandles on those whores!", or claiming that Monica Lewinsky's forthcoming memoirs would have the Literary Allusion Title A Sale of Two Titties ("that rook is gonna make her bitch").